 Directly help the agencies supporting the street community by donating to Sheffield’s Help-us-Help campaign @ www.helpushelp.uk

 The Mental Health Act needs updating — so that it’s easier to help someone in this position.
-Do what you can to influence politicians to review the issues in Patrick’s situation, which affect many on the streets.
+Do what you can to influence politicians to review the issues, which are causing a lot of the street community to have problems

 Read below the comments of City Centre residents to see how begging impacts people: